Supermatic-UI/Supermatic-UI/react-core/README.md

 Supermatic UI stems from the abstract idea of composing UIs from metadata.
 It is not a framework; rather, it offers a framework-agnostic approach to creating UIs.

-This package, `@supermatic-ui/vue-core`, is implementation of `@supermatic-ui/core` in Vue.
-Additionally, we have the [@supermatic-ui/vue-components](https://www.npmjs.com/package/@supermatic-ui/vue-components) package, which offers a simple HTML-based component library that you can restyle.
+This package, `@supermatic-ui/react-core`, is implementation of `@supermatic-ui/core` in React.
+Additionally, we have the [@supermatic-ui/react-components](https://www.npmjs.com/package/@supermatic-ui/react-components) package, which offers a simple HTML-based component library that you can restyle.

 To provide the best experience, you can clone the components to your repository and override everything to suit your needs.